 Where is Nepal

-Most of the people in the world are still unaware of the location of Nepal.
+Most people in the world are still unaware of the location of Nepal.
 They simply wander about the location of the land of the Himalayas, Nepal.
 And ask the question “Where is Nepal” or “Location of Nepal?
-Worry not this article gives you a detailed idea on “where is Nepal”, Nepal people, Nepal Flag, Capital of Nepal, and many more.
+Worry not this article gives you a detailed idea of “where is Nepal”, Nepal people, the Nepal Flag, the Capital of Nepal, and many more.

 Location of Nepal

 Nepal, the Federal Democratic Republic of Nepal is a landlocked country in Southern Asia.
 So the location of Nepal is in South Asia.
 Lying along the southern slope of the Himalayan mountain ranges, Nepal is a sovereign country mainly in the Himalayas but it also includes some parts of the Indo-Gangetic Plain.
 Nepal is a country in the lap of the Himalayas that borders India in the south, east, and west and Tibet, (an autonomous China) in the north.
 Bangladesh is just 27km from the southeastern tip of Nepal.
 So now this answers the question of “Where is Nepal” or “Location of Nepal”.

 With a diverse geography, Nepal is home to the highest peaks including the world’s highest Everest.
 Nepal falls within the Tropic of Cancer and the Arctic Circle where its latitudes prove its vicinity to the Tropic of Cancer.
 Because the country is located at the foothills of the Himalayas, the climatic Pattern of Nepal is not a temperate one.